P-expressions

 |

-We overload the ⌜·⌝ notation for encoding whole Document
+We overload the ⌜·⌝ notation for encoding whole Documents into

 sequences of Preserves values.